MatterHackers/MatterControl-Help/input/docs/printer-controls/index.md

 If your printer is officially supported by MatterHackers (for instance the Pulse), the firmware updater will automatically check your firmware version and alert you if an update is available.
 Click the **Update** button to do an automatic update.

-You can also update the firmware on other printers but you will need to aquire a firmware image from the printer's manufacturer.
+You can also update the firmware on other printers but you will need to acquire a firmware image from the printer's manufacturer.
 The firmware image must be a compiled `.hex` file.
 Click the **Change** button to select a firmware image file.

 The firmware updater will automatically make a backup of your printer's old firmware before uploading the new firmware.
 If the new firmware has problems, you can click the **Revert** button to flash the backed up firmware.

-The firmware updater does *not* require MatterControl to succesfully connect to your printer in order to function.
+The firmware updater does *not* require MatterControl to successfully connect to your printer in order to function.
 This allows you to upload new firmware to a printer which currently has corrupted firmware or no firmware at all.